Unavoidable Induced Subgraph of Infinite 2-connected Graphs: Introduction

 It is worth pointing out that there are a few similar results for induced subgraphs.
 In \cite{homogeneous}, unavoidable large homogeneous-free induced subgraphs are determined, and in \cite{doublecon}, unavoidable large doubly-connected induced subgraphs are determined. \cref{thm:finite} is an addition to this line of results.

 The goal of this paper is to extend \cref{thm:finite} to infinite graphs.
-For infinite graphs, the terms \emph{subgraph}, \emph{induced subgraph}, and \emph{subdivision} are defined in the natural way found in \cite{diestel}.
-It should be emphasized that when an edge is subdivided, an edge may be subdivided only finitely many times.
-This paper will only consider simple graphs.
+For infinite graphs, the terms \emph{subgraph}, \emph{induced subgraph}, and \emph{subdivision} are defined in the natural way found in \cite{west}.
+It should be emphasized that when an edge is subdivided, it may be subdivided only finitely many times.
+This paper will consider only simple graphs.
 That is, we implicitly assume that every involved graph has no multiple edges and no loops.

 Note that \cref{thm:ramsey} has a natural analog for infinite graphs.
 The theorems for infinite graphs in this paper apply to graphs with arbitrary infinite cardinality.
 However, the graphs presented as unavoidable induced subgraphs, using the subscript $\infty$, are countably infinite.